dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

 applies the extended configuration used by the toolstack to provide a domain with any additional configuration information.
 Until the extended configuration is completed, a domain has access to no resources except its allocated vcpus and memory.
-The exception to this is Dom0 which the hypervisor explicitly grants control and access to all system resources except for those that only the hypervisor should have control over.
+The exception to this is Dom0, which the hypervisor explicitly grants control and access to all system resources, except for those that only the hypervisor should have control over.
 This exception for Dom0 is driven by the system structure with a monolithic Dom0 domain predating introduction of support for disaggregation into Xen, and the corresponding default assignment